Code of Conduct

 - Using the Company’s property, information or position for personal gain.

 Actual or potentially conflicting interests (including but not limited to any material transaction or relationship that reasonably could be expected to give rise to a conflicting interest) must be reported to the Company’s General Counsel.
+Many conflicts of interest can be resolved in a mutually acceptable way, but they must be disclosed to the Company’s General Counsel.
+Failure to disclose a conflict or a potential conflict of interest may lead to disciplinary action, up to and including termination.

 E. COMPANY INFORMATION